 - The interface isn’t the most aesthetic but easy to get used to

-I would recommended app if you don’t want to have to download a slicer and just get the job done.
+I would recommend the app if you don’t want to have to download a slicer and just get the job done.
 Since you can use it from a browser, you can use it on a Mac, Linux etc. It’s great for your everyday 3D printing needs.
-Developers admit it’s less powerful than IceSL and offers less features.
+Developers admit it’s less powerful than IceSL and offers fewer features.

 KISSlicer is a simple yet complex cross-platform 3D app that slices STL files into printer-ready G-code files.
 It prides itself in giving users control over the whole process if desired.

 It is a freemium model meaning you can use the free version with limited features or the premium service which gives you several more features.